List of minor characters in the Alice series: Mary Ann

 The White Rabbit's housemaid.
 Alice is mistaken for her.
 She does not appear at all and is only mentioned.

 The Pig Baby

 The Pig Baby is mentioned in Chapter 6 of Alice's Adventures in Wonderland, titled "Pig and Pepper."
 When Alice enters the Duchess's house, she sees the Duchess holding a human baby, as shown in John Tenniel's illustration.
 The baby is wailing and sneezing due to the pepper particles in the air.
 The Duchess then goes on to sing "Speak Roughly to your little boy", shaking the baby wildly and adding to the already chaotic scene in the house.
 The Duchess flings the baby at Alice who catches it and then walks outside.
-She starts to realize that the baby is not really human after all, since it starts to grow pig ears and a turnt-up nose.
+She starts to realize that the baby is not really human after all, since it starts to grow pig ears and a turned-up nose.
 Alice finally sets down the pig, as it then scurries off into the woods.

+Time

+Time is a character mentioned by the Mad Hatter whom he had a quarrel with.
+The Hatter told Alice that when he performed badly for the Queen of Hearts, she demanded his execution for "murdering the time", to which he successfully escapes.
+However Time took offense to the performance and the Queen's accusation, which promotes him to punish the Hatter, the March Hare and the Dormouse to be stuck exactly at 6:00 pm, forcing them to have a never-ending tea party.

+Time makes a physical appearance in Disney's Alice Through the Looking Glass film, portrayed by Sacha Baron Cohen.
+He is characterized as a keeper of time in Wonderland, looking after the Chronosphere and maintain the lifespans of the residents with pocket watches.